 The double entendre

 Not far from Bim Bar, on the same street but closer to Gran Via, is Neo (Casanova, 46).
 An idea brought to fruition by a Turkish-born businessman, the café opened in March.
 And although in the first few months it shared the same nights-only hours as many an Eixample establishment, Neo is now open every morning.
-When it's closed, you'll know it by the big ladybug painted on the shutter door. ('Ladybug' is 'mariquita' in Spanish or 'marieta' in Catalan, but both words also refer to gay man, along the lines of 'fairy' or 'queen', used as a term of endearment by those with good intentions.)
+When it's closed, you'll know it by the big ladybird (or 'ladybug', depending on which side of the Atlantic you're from) painted on the shutter door. ('Ladybird' is 'mariquita' in Spanish or 'marieta' in Catalan, but both words also refer to gay man, along the lines of 'fairy' or 'queen', used as a term of endearment by those with good intentions.)
 Once inside you'll see a large table where you can share lunch with friends and strangers you'd like to be friendly with, and an enormous bar where, at night, you can enjoy a tipple.
 A bit farther inside is where they keep more tables to sit and have a meal.
 The kitchen serves up set lunches and dinners at reasonable prices (the set dinner menu at the weekend is a mere €14.50).

 Open all day ... and night